shaunsaker/the-shell/README.md

 2. Create two Firebase projects, one for staging and one for production.

+If this is the first project you're creating for this account, you'll need to create the staging project in the Firebase console first so that the Firebase terms are accepted (feel free to disable Google Analytics).
+Then you can use the cli to create the production project as per the command below.
+If you already have a project, you can skip this step.

 ```
-firebase projects:create APP_NAME-staging
+firebase projects:create $APP_NAME-staging
-firebase projects:create APP_NAME-production
+firebase projects:create $APP_NAME-production
 ```

 3. For each project, enable Cloud Firestore by visiting https://console.firebase.google.com/project/_/firestore and clicking "Create database".
+It's best to choose a location that is closest to your userbase.
 Feel free to "Start in production mode", the firebase rules and indices will be deployed automatically when you merge into `develop` (staging) or `master` (production).

 4. For each project, [enable the Blaze plan](https://console.firebase.google.com/project/_/usage/details).
 This is required for Firebase Functions.
+You will not be charged unless you exceed the free tier.
+You can also set a spending limit.

 5. Get a Firebase token for Github Actions: